dantzlerwolfe/dantzlerwolfe.github.io/README.md

 Feedback and suggestions are very welcome.
 This was an exploratory project.
 I learned a lot, but there is still a long way to go before I can feel at ease with javascript.

 ##Styling##
 I used bootstrap's online customization form.
-[Here's the configuration gist.](https://gist.github.com/67d862f7aaa14bc02a89).
+[Here's the configuration gist](https://gist.github.com/67d862f7aaa14bc02a89).
 [Click here for further customization](http://getbootstrap.com/customize/?id=67d862f7aaa14bc02a89).
+From my perspective, the most pressing visual design issues are the non-responsive design, choppy animations and some problems with the color scheme.
+From a game design perspective, I'd like to add a keystroke interface and improve the overall game mechanics.

 ##Sound Credits:##
 All of the sounds came from [freesound.org](http://freesound.org).
 I normalized volumes and made simple modifications using [twistedwave.com](https://twistedwave.com).